davidmreed/davidmreed.github.io/_posts/2018-05-29-phillyforce-continuous-integration-talk.md

 ---
 layout: post
-title: Talk on Continuous Integration now on YouTube
+title: Talk on Continuous Integration Now on YouTube
 ---

 My presentation from PhillyForce '18, "Continuous Integration with Salesforce DX: Practices and Principles for All", is now [available on YouTube](https://www.youtube.com/watch?v=VLl1uUPF97g).